 We are CARES.

-The Center for Applied Research and Engagement Systems, or CARES, is a small and adventurous group of geographic information specialists, programmers, and data nerds.
-We love making maps, developing new data visualizations, and helping individuals and organizations figure out ways to do their work better.
-While many of our current projects are focused on health, over the past 29 years we’ve been collected, analyzed, and visualized data related to the environment, agriculture, safety, education, and the economy.
-We appreciate and understand the challenges and opportunities related to data collection and analysis in rural America.
-We seek to partner with like-minded organizations, build tools, and find data that supports positive population change.
-Oh – and we also like coffee and Mexican food…A LOT!
+The Center for Applied Research and Engagement Systems, or CARES, was established in 1992 with the objective of using data and tools to support better informed decision making.
+Our staff of professional data analysts, programmers, project coordinators, and GIS specialists apply their skills to making maps, developing new data visualizations, and helping individuals and organizations figure out ways to do their work better.
+Over the past three decades we’ve collected, analyzed, and visualized data related to population health, the environment, agriculture, safety, education, and the economy.
+We appreciate and understand the challenges and opportunities related to data collection and analysis, and we understand the issues involved regarding safe data handling, effective data visualization, and support for data interpretation.
+We seek to partner with like-minded organizations, build tools, and find data that supports positive decision making.

 The University of Missouri is our home.